Skip to main content

 In most cases, dental abscesses are preventable.
 Maintaining good oral hygiene and avoiding harmful lifestyle choices can significantly lower your risk of developing dental abscesses.

-Here are some of our tips to do just that:
+Here are some tips to help do just that:

 • Brush and floss regularly